AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-variations.md

 For best site performance, use the following strategies to reduce the number of product variations:

-- Restructure the catalog by distributing the number of variations between different products.
+- Restructure the catalog by distributing the number of variations across different products.
-- Remove configurable attribute options that are not in stock
+- Remove configurable attribute options that are not in stock.
-- Manage variations through alternative features like custom options, categories, related,grouped, and bundle products.
+- Manage variations through alternative features like custom options, categories, related, grouped, and bundle products.

 ## Potential performance impact